syncfusion-content/javascript-docs/js/ReportDesigner/Image-Manager/Add-Image.md

 layout: post
 title: Add Image with Syncfusion Web Report Designer
 description: How to add image with Syncfusion Web Report Designer
-platform: report-platform
+platform: js
+control: ReportDesigner
 documentation: ug
+api: /api/js/ejreportdesigner
 ---

 # Image Manager

 An embedded image added in a report will be always available to that report.
 The embedded images in the report will be listed under the image manager pane.

-## To embed an image in the report
+## Add an Embedded Image

 1. Click the **Image** icon in the configuration panel of the report design view.